Culture of Egypt: Cinema

-Music
+Music and dance

 Egyptian music is a rich mixture of indigenous Egyptian and Western influences.

 As early as 4000 BC, ancient Egyptians were playing harps and flutes, as well as two indigenous instruments: the ney and the oud.
 However, there is a little notation of Egyptian music before the 7th century AD, when Egypt became part of the Muslim world.
 Percussion and vocal music became important at this time and has remained an important part of Egyptian music today.

 Contemporary Egyptian music traces its beginnings to the creative work of Abdu-l Hamuli, Almaz, Sayed Mikkawi, and Mahmud Osman, who were all patronized by Khedive Ismail and who influenced the later work of Sayed Darwish, Umm Kulthum, Mohammed Abdel Wahab, Abdel Halim Hafez and other Egyptian musicians.

 From the 1970s onwards, Egyptian pop music has become increasingly important in Egyptian culture, particularly among the large youth population of Egypt.
 Egyptian folk music is also popular, played during weddings and other festivities.
 In the last quarter of the 20th century, Egyptian music was a way to communicate social and class issues.
 The most popular Egyptian pop singers are Amr Diab, Tamer Hosny, Mohamed Mounir, Angham and Ali El Haggar.
 Electronic music composers, Halim El-Dabh, is an Egyptian.

 Belly dance, or Raqs Sharqi (literally: oriental dancing) may have originated in Egypt.

 The Arabic musical discipline known as "maqam," or chanting has both secular and religious uses.
 Maqams are almost always sung by men in the region, where women who perform music or sing publicly are often viewed as promiscuous.
 The members of Alhour, Egypt's first all-female Muslim recitation choir, are challenging deep-rooted taboos about women singing in public or reciting from the Quran in the socially conservative country.
 Alhour choir was launched in 2017.